 Phase #1: Preparation

-The same is if you have a genial idea and you can’t stop to be excited about it, and you are so looking forward to start working on it.
+The same is if you have a genial idea and you can’t stop to be excited about it, and you are so looking forward to starting working on it.
 Well, unless that is art, my advice is to be in control of your emotions.
-Normally, a coach would explore your feelings to have a clear understanding of your goal; perhaps he/she would ask you to paraphrase them I the context of the idea or problem.
+Normally, a coach would explore your feelings to have a clear understanding of your goal; perhaps he/she would ask you to paraphrase them in the context of the idea or problem.
 You do not have a coach here, so here’s what you need to do.

-I personally sit down at the table and I close my eyes for few minutes: removing the visual stimuli helps me to focus on my next thoughts.
+I personally sit down at the table and I close my eyes for a few minutes: removing the visual stimuli helps me to focus on my next thoughts.

 3 – Dare to visualize.
 You may want to grab some of the flying thoughts from your stream of consciousness and stick them somewhere.
 There are two tools here that can be helpful for you.